-Exercising the Generator - The generator should be operated every four weeks.
-Warm the unit up by starting the engine and letting it run for 10 to 15 minutes.
+Exercising the Generator - The generator should be operated every three to four weeks.
+Warm the generator by starting the engine and letting it run for 10 to 15 minutes.
 This will dry out any moisture that has accumulated in the windings.
 If left, this moisture can cause corrosion in the winding.
-Frequent operation of the engine/generator will also ensure that the set is operating properly should it be needed in an emergency.
+Frequent operation of the engine generator will also ensure that the set is operating properly should it be needed in an emergency.

 Generator Maintenance - The generator head is brushless and maintenance free.
-Any major generator service, including the installation or replacement of parts, should be performed by a qualified electrical service technician.
+Major generator service, including installation or replacement of parts, should be performed only by a qualified electrical service technician.
 USE ONLY FACTORY APPROVED REPAIR PARTS.
-Obtain factory parts from Customer Service at 1-800-270-0810.